-Buttermilk Biscuits.
-These buttermilk biscuits are buttery, flaky, and all around delicious.
-They’re perfect for breakfast sandwiches, with jam & honey, as a side for spaghetti, or just an afternoon snack.
+These Buttermilk Biscuits are buttery, flaky, and all around delicious.
+They’re perfect for breakfast sandwiches, as a side for spaghetti, or just an afternoon snack!

 I grew up in the south, so I take my biscuits seriously.
-I firmly believe that biscuits should be made with buttermilk, they should be buttery and fluffy, they should never be able to be accused of being bland, and it should be considered appropriate to have them with any meal.
+I firmly believe that biscuits should be made with buttermilk, they should be buttery and fluffy, they should never be able to be accused of being bland, and it is appropriate to eat them with any meal.

-There is a great biscuit recipe that has been passed down in my family, but it uses shortening as opposed to butter.
-In the shortening versus butter biscuit debate, I lay somewhere in the middle, but err a bit on the side of butter.
-So, for this recipe, I have used my family recipe, but subbed butter for a good amount of the shortening.
-By using both, you get the the best of both worlds; you get the lovely taste of butter, but still get a bit of a crumble as you do with shortening.
+For this recipe, I have used my family recipe, but subbed butter for a good amount of the shortening.
+By using both, you get the the best of both worlds; you get the lovely taste of butter, but still have some crumble from the shortening.

 - 2 cups all purpose flour I highly recommend White Lily, or if this isn’t available where you live, King Arthur is a good second